 The answer is yes.
 It is not only possible, but it is a lucrative business, too, if you play your cards right.
 Because this is the Golden Age of internet marketing, you can sit in front of your camera and pitch your idea to your audience.
 It seems easy, right?

 Not quite so.
 A big idea will not be enough to get you started, it’s how you market it that matters.
-I am sharing with you three steps I’ve found to help you launch a profitable online coaching business.
+I am sharing with you three steps I’ve found to help you launch a profitable business.